septag/rizz-space-invaders/README.md

 These arguments indicate that we are building stand-alone executable (BUNDLE=1), target name is `space_invaders` (name of the game in main.c), and cmake project name is `space-invaders` (-DBUNDLE_TARGET=space-invaders).
 And needs to embed multiple plugins: `imgui/sound/2dtools/input`.

 ## Controls
-Use left/right arrow keys to move and _SPACE_ to shoot.
+- Use left/right arrow keys to move and _SPACE_ to shoot.
-You can also use gamepad (xbox controller), left analog stick to move and A key too shoot.
+- You can also use gamepad (xbox controller), left analog stick to move and A key too shoot.
+- Press _F2_ to bring developer menu and open different debugger panels